taniwha/DiamondGrid/README.md

 first oriented such that its long edge is parallel to the long edge.
 This may mean pitching (W/S) the part 90 degrees then rolling (Q/E) the part multiples of 30 degrees (6x shift-Q/E for 30 degrees, 12x for 60).

+The balloon tank's nodes are at the ends of the truss.
+This is so a DGT-Segment can be used to join two balloon tanks, a DGT-Adapter can be used to cap off the end, or the end of the balloon tank fits nicely in one of the hub truss parts.

+## Colliders
+All truss parts are fully hollow: a kerbal can walk or fly through the parts.
+Also, a kerbal can walk on the grill of the DGT-Segment, but will fall through the short side in a 1g environment.